MaysoonHelmy/GTC-ML-Project2-Diabetes-Prediction/README.md

    * Train and evaluate models
    * Compare performances
    * Save/load the trained model
-   * Interactively predict diabetes risk
+   * Test prediction on a sample patient

 ---